 When you move from a country like the USA where everything has to be paid for by a private insurance company, medical treatment may be a top priority for you and your family.

 The costs of medical services and procedures in a new nation should be carefully considered, especially if you have a chronic condition that requires ongoing supplies, medication, and repeat prescriptions.

+But for free medical Living in Ireland vs Canada which is better?
 A hybrid healthcare system does exist in Ireland, but it is free of charge for the most basic needs.
-Despite the fact that you are entitled to free healthcare, many people opt for private health insurance due to the perceived inadequacy of the free system.
+Even though you are entitled to free healthcare, many people opt for private health insurance due to the perceived inadequacy of the free system.